-At the heart of the Alpilles and ideally situated just 20km south of Avignon, St Remy de Provence is today considered one of the region’s prettiest villages.
+At the heart of the Alpilles and ideally situated just 20km south of Avignon, St. Remy de Provence is today considered one of the region’s prettiest villages.
 Its location alone is enough to draw the crowds: spectacularly situated among picture-perfect rolling hills of vineyards, olive groves, and orchards, St Remy de Provence offers the quintessential Provencal experience.

-According to local historians, St Remy de Provence’s first inhabitants were Celtic tribes, who settled in the area around the sixth century BC.
+According to local historians, St Remy de Provence’s first inhabitants were Celtic tribes, who settled around the sixth century BC.
 However, during the Roman conquest of Gaul (France), St Remy de Provence was a strategic Roman settlement known as Glanum by the Roman soldiers.
 During the reign of Emperor Augustus Caesar, Glanum was awarded the rank of Colonia and soon became one of the most important Roman outposts in southern France.
 People flocked to Glanum from the surrounding rural villages, attracted by the town’s growing wealth and prosperity – the settlement soon transformed from a small village into a thriving town.

-After its heyday during the Gallo-Roman era, St Remy was a pale shadow of its former self, yet the town grew in size once again, under the Catholic Church’s auspices, which had a strong foothold in Provence during this time.
+After its heyday during the Gallo-Roman era, St Remy was a pale shadow of its former self, yet the town grew in size once again under the Catholic Church’s auspices, which had a strong foothold in Provence during this time.
 In the 12th century, this part of Provence was ruled as the Principality of Orange, a feudal state in Provence that was created by the Holy Roman Emperor, Frederick I.

-Subsequently, St Remy de Provence and other villages and towns in the surrounding area came under the Dutch King William I’s control when he inherited the title of Prince of Orange from his cousin in 1544.
+Subsequently, St Remy de Provence and other villages and towns in the surrounding area came under Dutch King William I’s control when he inherited the title of Prince of Orange from his cousin in 1544.
 During the 16th century, the town gave birth to its most famous resident – Nostradamus.
 Born in 1503, the renowned Physician and seer ‘predicted,’ among other things, the French Revolution and the outbreak of the 1st and 2nd World Wars.

 This part of Provence remained an independent territory within France until the late 17th century when it was finally captured by King Louis XIV’s forces in 1682.
 The subsequent Treaty of Utrecht, signed in 1713, formally ended the Franco-Dutch War and returned all captured territories to the French.
 The outbreak of the French Revolution in 1789 saw St Remy de Provence absorbed into the department (region) of Vaucluse, in which it remains today.

-During the 20th century, Provence remained mostly unaffected by the outbreak of the 1st World War.
+During the 20th century, Provence mainly remained unaffected by the outbreak of the 1st World War.
 However, the Second World War saw the region fall under the control of the brutal Vichy regime.
 Essentially a French puppet government of the Nazis, the anti-Semitic Vichy government, was very efficient in rounding up French Jews for deportation to the Nazi death camps.

 Gastronomy & Wine